Brotherhood of Mutants: Magneto's Brotherhood

 The original leader of the team was Magneto, a mutant with the ability to control magnetic fields.
-It would later be revealed that Magneto was a Holocaust survivor, explaining his distrust of humanity because of the actions done by the Nazi Party and its inability to accept those who are different.
-The other members of the original team were Quicksilver, who can move and think at incredible speeds, his twin sister, the Scarlet Witch, who has the power to affect probability fields, Toad, a sniveling villain with incredible jumping ability and a medieval costume, and Mastermind, with the power to create illusions of sight, smell, taste, touch and sound.
+It would later be revealed that Magneto was a survivor of the Holocaust, which left him distrusting of humanity.
+The other members of the original team were Quicksilver, who can move and think at superhuman speeds; his twin sister, the Scarlet Witch, who has the power to affect probability; Toad, a sniveling villain with incredible jumping abilities; and Mastermind, who can create illusions affecting all senses.
 Quicksilver and Scarlet Witch had joined after Magneto saved Scarlet Witch from a mob who believed she was a witch after she accidentally made a house burst into flame.
 She joined to repay the debt, and Quicksilver joined to keep her safe.

-Time and again, the Brotherhood clashed with the original X-Men team (consisting of Cyclops, Angel, Beast, Iceman and Marvel Girl), in their first appearance taking control of a small country with the aid of Mastermind creating an illusion of an army.
-They captured Angel and took him to their base, known as Asteroid M, but he was rescued.
-They tried to recruit the Sub-Mariner, and then the Blob, but the X-Men succeeded against them.
-Finally Magneto and Toad were captured by an extraterrestrial being called the Stranger, who they at first believed was a powerful mutant, but he revealed himself to be an alien.
-Mastermind had been turned to a block of solid matter by the Stranger, Quicksilver and the Scarlet Witch left the team and later joined the Avengers.
-Later, back on Earth, Magneto reorganized the team three times, including such mutants as Blob and Unus the Untouchable, as well as the Savage Land mutate Lorelei, and creating a team that was later alternately called Mutant Force and the Resistants.
-Following a battle with the Defenders, the members of the Brotherhood were all transformed into infants by Alpha.
-The babies were brought to Muir Island, where they were placed under the care of Moira MacTaggert.
-Magneto was later restored to adulthood by Erik the Red, and quickly escaped MacTaggert's research facility.
-During this incident, the other members of the Brotherhood also regained their adult forms, but discovered that Magneto had abandoned them.
-Without their leader, the Brotherhood soon teamed up with the Vanisher as part of a plot to get revenge on the X-Men, but were beaten by the Champions.
-After this defeat, the Brotherhood was disbanded, and its remaining members were imprisoned.
+Magneto and Toad are captured by the Stranger, who they initially believe to be a mutant before learning that he is an alien.
+Mastermind is turned to a block of solid matter by the Stranger.
+Quicksilver and Scarlet Witch leave the team and later join the Avengers.
+Later, back on Earth, Magneto reorganized the team three times, including such mutants as Blob and Unus the Untouchable, as well as Lorelei, and creating a team that was later alternately called Mutant Force and the Resistants.

+After Magneto abandons the Brotherhood, the remaining members work with Vanisher as part of a plot to get revenge on the X-Men, but are beaten by the Champions.
+After this defeat, the Brotherhood is disbanded and its remaining members are imprisoned.